OpenMined/KotlinSyft/README.md

 make venv
 ```

-- From PyGrid folder, start Jupyter Notebook
+- From PySyft folder, start Jupyter Notebook

 ```bash
 jupyter notebook
 ```

 - Open a browser and navigate to [localhost:8888](http://localhost:8888/).
-You should be able to see the PyGrid files.
+You should be able to see the PySyft files.
-- In the Jupyter Notebook, navigate to `examples/model-centric`
+- In the Jupyter Notebook, navigate to `examples/tutorials/model-centric-fl`
-- Run the notebook `01-Create-plan.ipynb`.
+- Run the notebook `Part 01 - Create Plan.ipynb`.
 It should host the model on PyGrid.
-- Optionally, run the notebook `02-ExecutePlan.ipynb`.
+- Optionally, run the notebook `Part 02 - Execute Plan.ipynb`.
 This will train the model on the python worker of PySyft.
 - The android app connects to your PC's localhost via router (easier approach)
 - Get the IP address of your computer by running `ip address show | grep "inet " | grep -v 127.0.0.1` if using Linux/Mac.
 For windows there are different steps.
 Alternatively, if you want to run the demo app in the emulator, use `10.0.2.2` as the IP address.
 - Use this IP address and the port (default:5000) in your login screen to supply the PyGrid server url, e.g., 10.0.2.2:5000